La Valle History, Family Crest & Coats of Arms

 - Brian Lavalle of Castle Bar was married at St. John's, Newfoundland in 1804

-- Rocco LaValle, American Democrat politician, Candidate for Iowa State Senate 16th District, 1970
+- Rocco LaValle, American Democratic Party politician, Candidate for Iowa State Senate 16th District, 1970

-- Peter J. LaValle, American Democrat politician, Alternate Delegate to Democratic National Convention from Texas, 1964; Candidate for Mayor of Texas City, Texas, 1972
+- Peter J. LaValle, American Democratic Party politician, Alternate Delegate to Democratic National Convention from Texas, 1964; Candidate for Mayor of Texas City, Texas, 1972

 - Kenneth P. LaValle, American Republican politician, Member of New York State Senate 1st District, 1977-